Cuvée wine

 Stripping

-Destemming is the technical term for the process in which the grapes are separated from their stalk structure, the so-called rape.
+Destemming is the process by which the grapes are separated from the stalk before fermentation begins.

 Missing tones